0x213F/website-0x213F/_posts/2020-12-15-They-tried.md

 ## Level 8

-I would be remiss not to take this opportunity to further highlight that [**Donald Glover's album 3.15.20 was legendary**](https://0x213F.com/No-sound).
+I would be remiss not to take this opportunity to further highlight that [**people missed out on some really cool shit, to me at least**](https://0x213F.com/No-sound).

 ---